Rowing is an ideal low-impact exercise that works well on toning the whole body.

 It is advised to gradually increase your stamina and repeat it according to your exercise plan.

 Side Note: To perform rowing in full flow, Rowing shoes played a huge role – you can find the best ones here.

 Muscles Involved During Rowing Exercise

 Following are some of the muscles in your back that are used during a rowing exercise:

 - Latissimus Dorsi handles the extension of arms and the release of handles immediately.

-- Trapezius muscles control the movement of shoulders, and then it enables you to pull across the paddles.
+- Trapezius muscles control the movement of the shoulders, and then it enables you to pull across the paddles.

 - Deltoids and Rotator cuff muscles are highly involved among the chest and shoulder muscles during rowing.

 Working with so many different muscles, you can burn a lot of calories.
 If you are working out at low intensity, you can quickly burn 300 to 400 calories per hour.
-This will erase all the fatty areas from thighs and prevent back pain.
+This will erase all the fatty areas from the thighs and prevent back pain.
 Rowing also brings the added advantage of reducing stress and improving strength.

 However, using the right technique for a rowing machine is very important for achieving the intended results.